stormpath/stormpath-console-guide/source/directories.rst

 Create an AD/LDAP Directory
 --------------------------

-In order to allow your users to login via external LDAP directories, including Active Directory, you will need at least an "Advanced" subscription or higher.
+In order to allow your users to login via external LDAP directories, including Active Directory, you will need a Subscription that supports it.
 For more information, please see the `Stormpath pricing page <https://stormpath.com/pricing>`__.

 To create a new AD/LDAP Directory, start by clicking on **Create Directory** in the top right of the main `Directories page <https://api.stormpath.com/ui2/index.html#/directories>`__.
 This will bring up the "Create Directory" dialog.